In this document

 On a linux host, if you don't have an Android source tree, you can download the prebuilt toolchain from:

 $ git clone https://android.googlesource.com/platform/prebuilts/gcc/linux-x86/arm/arm-eabi-4.6

 As an example, we would build the panda kernel using the following commands:

 $ export ARCH=arm $ export SUBARCH=arm $ export CROSS_COMPILE=arm-eabi- $ cd omap $ git checkout <commit_from_first_step> $ make panda_defconfig $ make

 To build the tuna kernel, you may run the previous commands replacing all instances of "panda" with "tuna".

-The kernel binary is output as `arch/arm/boot/zImage`, and needs to be copied into the Android source tree in order to build the matching boot image.
+The kernel binary is output as: `arch/arm/boot/zImage` It can be copied into the Android source tree in order to build the matching boot image.

 make bootimage or any other make command line that builds a